Banchō Sarayashiki: Folk version

+There was a beautiful dishwashing servant named Okiku who worked at Himeji Castle.
+Her master attempted to make her his lover but she rejected him each time.
+He grew impatient and wanted to trick her into becoming his, so he hid one of ten precious dishes that she was responsible for.
+When he called for her, he told her one of the plates was missing.
+In a frenzy, she counted and recounted the nine plates many times.
+The samurai offers to overlook the matter if she finally becomes his lover, but she rejects him again.
+Enraged, Aoyama has his servants beat her, tie her up and suspend her above a well.
+He tortures Okiku before again demanding that she marry him.
+Aoyama then slashes her with his sword and drops her body into the well.

-It is said that Okiku became a vengeful spirit (Onryō) who tormented her murderer by counting to nine and then making a terrible shriek to represent the missing tenth plate – or perhaps she had tormented herself and was still trying to find the tenth plate but cried out in agony when she never could.
+Okiku becomes a vengeful spirit (onryō) who torments her murderer by counting to nine and then making a terrible shriek to represent the missing tenth plate – or perhaps she had tormented herself and was still trying to find the tenth plate but cried out in agony when she never could.
 In some versions of the story, this torment continued until an exorcist or neighbor shouted "ten" in a loud voice at the end of her count.
 Her ghost, finally relieved that someone had found the plate for her, haunted the samurai no more.

 Ningyō Jōruri version

 Hosokawa Katsumoto, the lord of Himeji Castle, has fallen seriously ill.
 Katsumoto's heir, Tomonosuke, plans to give a set of 10 precious plates to the shōgun to ensure his succession.
 However, chief retainer Asayama Tetsuzan plots to take over.
 Tomonosuke's retainer, Funase Sampei Taketsune is engaged to marry a lady in waiting, Okiku.
 Tetsuzan plans to force Okiku to help him murder Tomonosuke.

 Tetsuzan, through the help of a spy, steals one of the 10 plates and summons Okiku to bring the box containing the plates to his chamber.
 There, he attempts to seduce Okiku.
 She refuses due to her love for Taketsune.
 Rejected, Tetsuzan then has Okiku count the plates to find only nine.
 He blames her for the theft and offers to lie for her if she will be his mistress.
 Okiku again refuses and Tetsuzan has her beaten with a wooden sword.

 Tetsuzan then has her suspended over a well and, erotically enjoying her torture, has her lowered into the well several times, beating her himself when she is raised.
 He demands that she become his lover and assist in the murder of Tomonosuke.
 She refuses again, whereupon Tetsuzan strikes her with his sword, sending her body into the well.

 While wiping clean his sword, the sound of a voice counting plates comes from the well.
 Tetsuzan realizes that it is the ghost of Okiku but is entirely unmoved.
 The play ends with the ghost of Okiku rising from the well, Tetsuzan staring at her contemptuously.